microsoft/terminal/doc/specs/#4993 - Keyboard Selection/Keyboard-Selection.md

 ### Accessibility

 Using the keyboard is generally a more accessible experience than using the mouse.
 Being able to modify a selection by using the keyboard is a good first step towards making selecting text more accessible.

+We will be expected to send "selection changed" events via UIA every time the cursor moves or selection updates (both are considered the same event).

 ### Security